cursoroid/SEHO/README.md

   - Create a `Dockerfile` and `docker-compose.yml` to manage dependencies and deployment.

 - **Additional Features**:
+  - Persistent storage in redis.
   - Add support for more music file formats.
   - Implement search functionality within the music library.
-  - Create a mobile-friendly version of the frontend.

 ## Contributing